jmatsu/dg-upload-app-action/README.md

 # Upload an app to DeployGate

-This action uploads an application file to DeployGate on branch-push.
+This action uploads an application file to DeployGate.
 (Not official action of DeployGate.)

 ## Versions